 \subsection{The Synthetic Network Generators --- \mABCD}

-Synthetic graph generators with explicit community structure play a central role in the development and evaluation of analysis methods for complex networked systems, particularly in settings where large-scale empirical datasets with reliably annotated ground-truth communities are scarce.
+Synthetic graph generators with explicit community structure play a central role in the development and evaluation of analysis methods for complex networks, particularly in settings where large-scale empirical datasets with reliably annotated communities are scarce.
 To address this limitation, several benchmark models have been proposed to generate artificial networks that resemble real-world systems while retaining full control over their structural properties.
-A prominent example is the \texttt{LFR} benchmark model~\cite{lancichinetti2008benchmark,lancichinetti2009benchmarks}, which allows for heterogeneous degree distributions and community sizes and has become a standard tool for evaluating community detection algorithms.
+A prominent example is the \texttt{LFR} model~\cite{lancichinetti2008benchmark} and its extensions~\cite{brodka2016method}, which allows for heterogeneous degree distributions and community sizes and has become a standard tool for evaluating community detection algorithms.